 Chinatown: You'll find dim sum and other authentic culinary fare in this area adjacent to the South Loop, centered in the vicinity of Wentworth Avenue and Cermak Road.
 This is the site of the Chinese Lunar New Year Parade, a flurry of color and activity punctuated by marching bands, vibrant floats, lion dances and menacing dragons.
 The area's shops entice souvenir hunters with an eclectic assortment of bric-a-brac, including lanterns, teas, herbs and traditional clothing.

 Greektown: This nook in the West Loop neighborhood is primarily situated along Halsted Street between Van Buren and Washington.
-If you're craving some Greek food, this is the place to go—you'll come across a cluster of bakeries, gyro stands and reasonably priced restaurants.
+If you're craving some Greek food, this is where to eat—you'll come across a cluster of bakeries, gyro stands and reasonably priced restaurants.
 During the summer, the streets come alive with the Taste of Greektown, a culinary celebration enhanced by belly dancing, Greek music and other entertainment.

 Little Italy: Head to this small enclave along Taylor Street just southwest of Greektown to satisfy your appetite at Italian restaurants running the gamut from pizza and sub shops to fine dining establishments.
 You can also visit the National Italian American Sports Hall of Fame, which showcases the impressive careers of such greats as Mario Andretti, Charles Atlas and Vince Lombardi.
 Stroll over to Piazza DiMaggio, graced by a sculpture of “Yankee Clipper” Joe DiMaggio, or visit Arrigo Park to view a statue of Christopher Columbus.